rilianx/Research/papers/convexity_detection.md

 ### SQP methods

 Apply the Newton linearization) methods to the KKT conditions in order to find a critical point.
 Finding the Newton step is equivalent to solve a quadratic problem (QP).

-The QP (2.10) can be interpreted as a local model of the original NLP at xk, consisting of a quadratic approximation of the objective function (including curvature information along the manifold).
+The QP (2.10) can be interpreted as a local model of the original NLP at $x_k$, consisting of a quadratic approximation of the objective function (including curvature information along the manifold).

 Strategies have to be added to guarantee global convergence, i.e. convergence to a solution (or at least a critical point) of the NLP.
-The various SQP algorithms dier for example in the techniques used to achieve this goal
+The various SQP algorithms dier for example in the techniques used to achieve this goal.

+### Global convergence